The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 Together, we build a quarterly content plan that works with your business, not against it.
 This includes:

-• Strategic episode topics based on your content pillars
+- Strategic episode topics based on your content pillars

-• Timed alignment with launches, events, or campaigns
+- Timed alignment with launches, events, or campaigns

-• Built-in flexibility (because #entrepreneurlife)
+- Built-in flexibility (because, you know, #entrepreneurlife)

 Build Intentional CTAs for Every Episode

-We craft calls-to-action that flow naturally from your content and guide your listeners to the next right step.
+We craft calls to action that flow naturally from your content and guide your listeners to the next right step.

 These CTAs become the bridges between free value and paid work.